MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 10. Profile Page    <a name="profile page"></a>
-The Profile page contains a form to update your default delivery information and order history.
+The Profile page contains a form to update the customer's default delivery information and order history.
+It also allows the user to enter their credit/debit card details and there is a checkbox where the user can tick if they want this information to be saved on the site.
 <br>

 <p align ="center">